metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/easyxs/README.md

 Like `exs_call_method_void()` but calls the method in scalar context.
 The result is returned.

+## SV “Typing”

+Perl scalars are supposed to be “untyped”, at least insofar as strings/numbers.
+When conversing with other languages, though, or serializing it’s usually helpful to break things down in greater detail.

+EasyXS defines an `exs_sv_type` macro that takes an SV as argument and returns a member of `enum exs_sv_type_e` (typedef’d as just `exs_sv_type_e`; see `easyxs_scalar.h` for values).
+The logic is compatible with the serialization logic formulated during Perl 5.36’s development cycle.

 ## SV/Number Conversion

 ### `UV* exs_SvUV(SV* sv)`